Worksheet to calculate the area of triangles and parallelograms.

 This method involves drawing a smallest box that will enclose the triangle.
 Make sure that the box follows the grid of the graph paper.
 The space between the triangle and box is subdivided into right triangles and rectangles and the total area of the space is calculated.
 The area of the required triangle is then the area of the space subtracted from the area of the box.

-The following video will show how to use the box method to calculate the area of a triangle drawn on a grid.
+How to use the box method to calculate the area of a triangle drawn on a grid?

 When we are given three vertices of a triangle on the coordinate plane, we should first check whether the three vertices form a right triangle.
 If it is a right triangle then we can use the formula of half the product of its base and height to calculate the area.